Do Plus Size Models Work Out? (And How Much?)

 There is plenty of judgment and prejudice around plus-sized individuals.
 For one with an audience to suffer from diabetes, cardiac issues or any other obesity-related medical problems would fuel the trolls and the fitness brigade online.

 Plus-sized models don’t work out or eat like a standard mainstream model.
-Instead, they work out and eat properly by the everyday human standards.
+Instead, they work out and eat appropriately by everyday human standards.

 Here is why that doesn’t turn them into ‘average-sized’ or ‘super-slim’ models:

-• Slow Metabolism – Most plus-sized models aren’t slim people trapped in fat bodies.
-They have a slower metabolism where even an average diet would make them bigger than their peers.
+- Slow Metabolism – Most plus-sized models aren’t slim people trapped in fat bodies.
+They have a slower metabolism and even an average diet would make them bigger than their peers.

 Plus-size models are more active than the average individual because they need to maintain weight.
 As many plus-size individuals naturally have a slow metabolism, they need to remain fairly active and limit their sugar consumption to avoid getting even bigger.